 Fish the Waters of St. Augustine and Its Beaches

-In the summer months, the Atlantic Ocean off St. Augustine is a playground for kingfishermen.
+Conch House Marina in St. Augustine Beach is home to some great offshore fishing charter companies.
+Deep into the ocean, anglers find blackfin tuna, wahoo, mahi mahi, kingfish and sailfish.
+In the summer months especially, the Atlantic Ocean off St. Augustine is a playground for kingfishermen.
 King mackerel, found from North Carolina to the Florida Keys and throughout the Gulf of Mexico, support the most lucrative saltwater tournament series in the United States.
-The Southern Kingfish Association, headquartered in St. Augustine, sanctions more than 100 tournaments through the southeast.
+The Southern Kingfish Association, headquartered in St. Augustine, sanctions more than 100 tournaments throughout the Southeast.
 With purses totaling more than $100,000, the kingfish tour now rivals the professional bass fishing circuit.

 Fishing in St. Augustine is a great outdoor activity to take part in during your vacation to Florida’s Historic Coast.
 Kayak the waters of St. Augustine, plant yourself at a pier, or explore the open ocean.